© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Powis Castle Park Mound is a scheduled monument protected by Cadw under reference MG212.
 View the official record →

-Powis Castle Park Mound is an earthwork feature within the designed landscape of Powis Castle in Montgomeryshire, Wales.
+Powis Castle Park Mound is an earthwork located within the grounds of Powis Castle in Welshpool, Montgomeryshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG212.

 Powis Castle Park Mound dates from the post medieval/modern period, and is classified as a earthwork (unclassified).
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Powis Castle Park Mound is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG212.